tmcamero/MSADS_Portfolio/IST 736: Text Mining: Airline Tweet Analysis/README.md

 In 2019, over one and a half billion passengers traveled by airplane.
 Given its vast size and scope, the airline industry would benefit from the ability to quickly analyze tweets.

-By using Support Vector Machine, Naïve Bayes, and Latent Dirichlet Allocation (LDA), this project analyzes tweets for sentiment and topic modeling.
+By using Support Vector Machine and Naïve Bayes, this project analyzes tweets for sentiment.

 Required Tools